devfile/api/GOVERNANCE.md

 ## Meetings

-Time zones permitting, Maintainers are expected to participate in the public developer meetings, for more information about these meetings see the [Meetings section of Devfile community page](https://devfile.io/docs/2.3.0/community#meetings).
+Time zones permitting, Maintainers are expected to participate in the public developer meetings.
+For more information about these meetings see the [Meetings section of the Devfile community page](https://devfile.io/docs/2.3.0/community#meetings).

 Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
 Such meetings should be scheduled by any